Home Health Taking Antibiotics Safely

 How Do They Work?

 Generally, antibiotics work to treat bacteria in two ways.
-Antibiotics called bactericidal agents cause bacterial cell death.
-Others called bacteriostatic agents stop bacteria growth and reproduction.
+Some are bactericidal agents, which cause bacterial cell death, and others are bacteriostatic agents, which stop bacteria’s growth and reproduction.

-For example, bactericidal antibiotics like penicillin and amoxicillin cause breakdown in bacterial cell walls.
-This leads to cell death.
+For example, bactericidal antibiotics like penicillin and amoxicillin cause the breakdown of bacterial cell walls, which leads to cell death.
 Antibiotics like erythromycin and clarithromycin primarily prevent bacteria from synthesizing protein, stopping their growth.

 Two Main Ways Antibiotics Work